afrold/igamt/igamt-angular-client/README.md

 ## Development server

+### API Mock

+Install cli-api-mocker using `npm i -g cli-api-mocker`

+Run `mockit` to start the API server

+### Start the dev server

-Run `ng serve` for a dev server.
+Run `npm start` (or the equivalent `ng serve --proxy-config proxy.conf.json`) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding